supahcraig/redpanda_basics/connectors/Benthos/bloblang_examples/mapping.md

 }
 ```

+## Adding a field to an incoming document

-## removing a field from a document
+## Removing a field from a document

 NOTE:  `mapping` used to be called `bloblang`, you may find old references.